athindran/cbf_ddp_neural/README.md

 TODO:

-1) Rename 'jerk' to 'action_fluctuation' - DONE
+- Rename 'jerk' to 'action_fluctuation' - Done
-2) The `ilqr_filter_policy.py` and `base_single_env.py` needs urgent refactoring - DONE
+- The `ilqr_filter_policy.py` and `base_single_env.py` needs urgent refactoring - Done
-3) DDP - DONE but not as stable as ILQR
+- DDP - Done but not as stable as ILQR
-3) Box obstackes - TBD
+- Box obstacles - Done but the reach-avoid needs improvement.
-4) Line searches - Done.
+- Line searches - Done -  more line searches can be explored.

-### Test gradient extraction from brax.

-In MJX, it is more complicated to retrieve a sufficient state

-Too slow on CPU.
-Maybe, try on GPU.

-More exploration to be done later.
+### Brax testing

+- Reacher produces meaningful results.
+- Ant does something but not entirely meaningful.